 2x Points On All Other Purchases

 The Bonvoy Brilliant Card offers 2x points on all other eligible purchases.
-Personally, I don’t consider 2x points per dollar spent to be especially compelling, since I value that at a return of 1.4-1.6 cents per point, and there are better cards for everyday spending.
+Personally, I don’t consider 2x points per dollar spent to be especially compelling, since I value that at a ~1.4% return on spending, and there are better cards for everyday spending.

 Marriott Bonvoy Brilliant Card Perks